knowlml/ict4d-playbook/guide/strategy.md

 As Volunteers listen and learn from their communities, they become facilitators, assistants, mentors, and even leaders.
 They strive to adapt their skills, experiences, and insights to meaningful efforts defined and shaped by the communities themselves.
 ICTs comprise the tools and technologies that help them serve their communities with the greatest impact.

-These are the three channels or activities that Volunteers engage in at a very high level to support their communities.
-These activities, in turn, are how Peace Corps staff support the Volunteers.
-And to extend these cross-cutting activities further, this is how the ICT4D Specialist in Peace Corps Washington supports ICT4D for other Peace Corps staff and Volunteers as well.
+These are the three goals that Volunteers engage in at a very high level to support their communities.
+These goals, in turn, are what Peace Corps staff in-turn cascade to the Volunteers, which further cascades from Volunteer to community, and community to community.

 <div class="cards">